 Less well-known is the writer’s connections with Southampton, in 2025 a line-up of celebratory events is about to set the record straight!
 Austen is a former resident of Southampton, she attended boarding school here briefly with her sister and celebrated her 18th birthday dancing at a ball in the upstairs rooms of The Dolphin.
 Many of the historic streets and walkways of the old town would have been only too familiar to her.
 Read more about Jane Austen's connections to Southampton in our blog post here.

-Jane Austen 250 celebrations kick-start with an exhibition of the writer’s travelling desk on November 14 running to 23 February 2025 at God’s House Tower, but there will be scores of workshops, dance and music performances and a host of other events right across the city.
+Jane Austen 250 celebrations kick-start with an exhibition of the writer’s travelling desk running now until 23 February 2025 at God’s House Tower, but there will be scores of workshops, dance and music performances and a host of other events right across the city.

-A free, downloadable Jane Austen Heritage Walking Trail Map has been specially created pin-pointing eight key locations, each marked by a plaque explaining Austen’s Southampton story.
+A free, downloadable Jane Austen Heritage Walking Trail Map has been specially created pin-pointing eight key locations explaining Austen’s Southampton story.

 Check out the events below, watch this space for the latest updates and get involved in a year-long celebration of perhaps the greatest romantic author to have ever lived in Southampton.